-One of the most common reasons why a calathea plant might not be closing at night is because it is overwatered.
+One of the most common reasons why a Calathea plant might not be closed at night is because it is overwatered.
 Overwatering can cause the leaves to become limp and discolored, preventing the plant from getting the oxygen it needs to survive.

 - Examine the roots of the Calathea by removing them from the pot.
 Use sterile pruners to remove any roots that are brown and mushy

 - Fungicide should be sprayed on the healthy roots

 - Give the plant a new pot with drainage holes and repot it

 - Repot your Calathea using brand-new potting soil that drains properly

 - Keep your Calathea in a room with lots of bright, indirect light

 - Only water when the top two inches of soil are dry

 - Mark the plant if it exhibits any overwatering indications, such as yellowing or drooping leaves

 You may also like: Why is my Calathea turning yellow and how to fix them